 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible homeowners in North Carolina who've experienced a financial hardship because of the pandemic can get a piece of the approximately $273 million allocated to the state—up to $40,000 per household—from the North Carolina (NC) Homeowner Assistance Fund program.
+Eligible homeowners in North Carolina who've experienced a financial hardship because of COVID-19 can get a portion of the approximately $273 million allocated to the state—up to $40,000 per household—from the North Carolina (NC) Homeowner Assistance Fund program.
 This program uses federal money to help homeowners in North Carolina make mortgage payments and pay other home-related costs.

 The NC Homeowner Assistance Fund program offers the following kinds of assistance to eligible homeowners:

-To qualify for relief from this program, you must have suffered a financial hardship (a material reduction in income or an increase in living expenses) after January 21, 2020, because of the coronavirus pandemic.
+To qualify for relief from this program, you must have suffered a financial hardship (a material reduction in income or an increase in living expenses) after January 21, 2020, because of COVID-19.
 For example, eligible hardships include job loss, a reduction in income, or increased costs due to healthcare or the need to care for a family member.

 In addition, you have to meet some other guidelines: